laroche/tastyworks-pnl/README.md

 to hardcode into the source code if it is an individual stock or some ETF/fond.
 You can use the __--assume-individual-stock__ option to assume individual stock for all unknown symbols.

-All currency gains are classified as either tax-free or they need to go into the 'Anlage SO' within a private German tax statement.
 Currency gains are computed via FIFO as with other assets.
-They are tax free if hold more than one year or if credit is paid back (negative cash balance).
+They are tax free if hold for more than one year or if credit is paid back (negative cash balance).
 They are also tax free for dividends, credit payments and sold options as well as account fees.
+Currency gains need to go into the 'Anlage SO' within a private German tax statement.

 The summary output lists all assets at the end of each year. 'account-usd' contains a FIFO list of all USD buys and the conversion price for Euro.
 This entry might be very long and look complicated.
-You might want to ignore this line.
+You might want to ignore this line and just look over the list of other assets.

 The option __--debug-fifo__ gives details on the FIFO workings.
 Be aware that pnl data is the cummulative sum, not the real local change.
 (Bug in the output!)